Enrico Braggiotti: Career

 In 2004, the Compagnie Monégasque de Banque's stockholders decided to sell their Mediobanca shares.
 In 2006, Braggiotti left the CMB.

 The Monaco Méditerranée Foundation

 He established the Monaco Méditerranée Foundation (MMF) which organizes, under the supervision of the Prince Albert II, periodic conferences with distinguished personalities from France and Italy.

 The Monaco Méditérranée Foundation became the dynamo of Monaco's cultural life.
 Among other things, the Principality of Monaco enrolled the MMF in the management of the Anna Lindh Foundation, a Foundation where Enrico Braggiotti is an active member since the Principality joined the Union for the Méditerranée.

 Boards

-During his career, Enrico Braggiotti has been board member of Lehman Brothers in New York City, of BNP Paribas (Paris), of Sudameris (Paris), of Mediobanca (Milan), of the Ciments Français (Paris), of the Société des Bains (Monaco), and President of the Compagnie Monégasque de Banque (Monaco).
+During his career, Braggiotti has been board member of Lehman Brothers in New York City, of BNP Paribas (Paris), of Sudameris Bank (Paris), of Mediobanca (Milan), of the Ciments Français (Paris), of the Société des Bains (Monaco), and President of the Compagnie Monégasque de Banque (Monaco).